So Much More Than a Headache: What’s Your Migraine Routine?

 At the end of the day, the whole migraine experience is a giant “throw treatments and recommendations at the wall and see what sticks” situation.
 Nobody can tell you what will make things better or worse for you.
 All I can do is tell you what I’ve learned about myself, and how.

 Even if I can manage to force myself to do something, I’m working at a third the speed and a quarter the mental comprehension as normal.
-It’s hard to explain Migraine Braine but “fuzzy,” “spacey,” “logy” do an OK job.
+It’s hard to explain Migraine Braine but “fuzzy,” “spacey,” and “logy” do an OK job.

 Paying the Next Day